 Dr Gavin Thomas is a Reader in Microbiology at the University of York.
-The research in his laboratory focusses mainly on membrane transport proteins in a range of bacteria.
+The research in his laboratory focuses mainly on membrane transport proteins in a range of bacteria.
 Dr Thomas applied for a CBMNet Business Interaction Voucher with GBL to develop a collaborative partnership and produce preliminary data that could be built on in future funded projects.

 The project aimed to evolve strains of Clostridium and also the model bacterium and workhorse of biotechnology, Escherichia coli, to have increased butanol tolerance.
 The use of microbial engineering and synthetic biology tools could expand the library of Clostridium strains which are used as biocatalysts as part of the advanced fermentation processes at GBL.

 In the period of the short BIV project, Dr Thomas was able to employ a talented visiting Brazilian Science without Borders student for 3 months to undertake an experimental evolution program with both organisms.
 Strains with improved tolerance were identified for both organisms and rapid re-sequencing of their genomes by the BBSRC-funded MicrobesNG facility at the University of Birmingham enabled the genetic changes to be quickly identified.